 The LTPP PPDB contains annual estimates of traffic load characteristics in the LTPP test section lane created by the LTPP Traffic Analysis Software (LTAS).
 LTAS is a pre-processing program that is used to perform quality control checks and compute the annual statistics stored in the PPDB.
 The LTAS database was first released in SDR 24, January 2010.
 This data was released for those interested in other traffic engineering uses of the LTPP traffic data.
 The LTAS database contains daily and monthly traffic data used in the computation of annual traffic estimates stored in the PPDB, traffic monitoring equipment locations, data errors, unprocessed traffic measurements from the non-LTPP lane, and other information used in the traffic data review and analysis procedure.
-A separate LTAS database user guide is distributed as a part of the SDR and is included in the LTPP Reference Library.
+Chapter 16 of this document contains descriptions of the LTAS database structure and tables included in the SDR.

-In order to serve the needs of data users still interested in the AASHO equivalent single axle pavement loading concept, a computer program called ESALCalc is available.
-This software will compute annual ESAL estimates from traffic monitoring data and pavement structure data following the most recent guidelines.
+In order to serve the needs of data users still interested in the AASHO equivalent single axle pavement loading concept, a computer program called ESALCalc was created.
+This software computes annual (equivalent single-axle load) ESAL estimates from traffic monitoring data and pavement structure data following the most recent guidelines for inclusion in the PPDB.

 Traffic data formatted for use with the Mechanistic-Empirical Guide for the Design of New and Rehabilitated Pavement Structures (MEPDG) developed under NCHRP project 1-37A was first released in January 2008.
-The January 2008 MEPDG traffic data in the LTPP Pavement Performance Database was contained in a module named MEPDG.
+The January 2008 MEPDG traffic data in the LTPP PPDB was contained in a module named MEPDG.
 For the January 2009 data release, these tables were renamed and moved to the TRF module.